 We have high expectations of all pupils and of all groups of pupils

 - We carry out data analysis of pupil performance identifying areas of development for all pupils and groups of pupils, comparing their progress with national expectations and are committed to taking action where underachievement is identified

 - We recognise and value all forms of achievement

 For further information regarding assessment please see our Assessment Policy.

-Link for parents about 2017 National Curriculum Assessments
+Link for Parents for Statutory National Curriculum Assessments 2019